Call for Submissions

 - Undergraduate Programs

 GRADUATE STUDENT CAUCUS

 Submission Deadline: October 3rd, 2015 at 11:59 PM Central Standard Time

-The Graduate Student Caucus invites all graduate student members of CSCA to submit competitive papers, programs, and interactive panels to be considered for programming at the 2014 CSCA conference to be held in Minneapolis, Minnesota.
+The Graduate Student Caucus invites all graduate student members of CSCA to submit competitive papers, programs, and interactive panels to be considered for programming at the 2015 CSCA conference to be held in Madison, Wisconsin.
 Our interest group focuses on celebrating graduate student work and providing development opportunities in relation to teaching, service, and scholarship.
 This year we especially encourage graduate students to embrace the convention theme, Foundation.
 In addition to submitting work relating to foundation on research and teaching, this conference theme also extends to foundation in regards to service and collaboration.
 Service and collaboration help us to see who we are as a community of scholars.
 Submissions dedicated to service and collaboration in regards to networking opportunities are encouraged.

 Quality scholarship and creative ideas are our main goal.
 In an effort to encourage collaboration among graduate students, we have developed a Facebook page to create space for brainstorming, planning, and networking.
 Please visit, join, and participate in the conversations about the upcoming convention at: https://www.facebook.com/groups/cscagradcaucus/

 General Submission Information: